 The Bertha Frank Performing Arts Center is a busy place for budding talent and creative minds.
 Learn more about the school and community connection at berthafrank.org

 Mr. B. began teaching in Morton during the 1993-94 school year.
 Prior to coming to Morton he taught one year in East Aurora.
 He is the Morton's head girl's basketball coach, having started in 1998.
 He is married to Evelyn and they have three energetic kids, Bobby, Josi, and Maddy.

 Mr. Becker's Mission

 Mr. Becker wants all children to enjoy physical education.
 Each day he tries to plan activities that are fun and promote action.
 His goal is to have all of his students moving and having a great time.
 If each child leaves his class feeling good about themselves and having pink cheeks and sweaty foreheads, his lesson has been successful.

-Mrs. Behm graduated from Illinois State University with her Master of Science in Communication Sciences in Disorders in 2012 and has been working in Morton CUSD 709 ever since!
-She currently services our Early Childhood Special Education students at Grundy Elementary as well as students at Bethel Lutheran School and Blessed Sacrament School here in Morton.
-Mrs. Behm resides in Morton with her husband and two daughters.
+Mrs. Behm graduated from Illinois State University with her Bachelor of Science in Communication Sciences and Disorders in 2010 and again with her Master of Science in Communication Sciences and Disorders in 2012.
+She has been working in Morton CUSD709 since August 2012 and has had the privilege of working with so many amazing Morton families over the years.
+Mrs. Behm currently provides speech therapy services to our K-6 students at Grundy Elementary School.
 She believes everyone deserves a voice and is excited to help students communicate effectively!